 Frolick Dogs, opened June 2014, is the area’s first dog gym and has been featured on the Today Show, NBC Nightly News, BBC, in The Washington Post, and more.
 The ideal candidate for a Fitness Coach will be: proficient at ensuring positive behavior during dog playgroups; experienced at handling dogs of different breeds, sizes and temperaments; good with people with a focus on delivering outstanding customer service; professional in both manner and appearance; and self-motivated and eager to learn, understanding that this part-time position represents a valuable opportunity for advancement with a growing company.

-Note that this is not a dog ‘trainer’ position.
-Frolick Dogs does not do any obedience training, although we do work with owners to reinforce training they have already completed.
-This position is instead meant to ‘coach’ owners and dogs that come into our facility to use the gym equipment (treadmills, balance balls and agility course) to ensure they get a complete physical and mental workout while staying safe.
+Note that this is not a dog ‘trainer’ position; it is instead meant to ‘coach’ owners and dogs that come into our facility to use the gym equipment (treadmills, balance balls and agility course) to ensure they get a complete physical and mental workout while staying safe.

 Applicants must be at least 21 years old and make a commitment of service for a minimum of 6 MONTHS.
 A background check and drug test may also be required to secure employment.

 - Must be comfortable performing new client consultations including orientations for new gym members and evaluations for potential new dayboarding dogs.

 - Must be available to work Monday through Friday hands-on with the dayboarding dogs and serve as a resource to clients and dogs visiting the gym.
 With the dayboarding dogs this includes managing morning playgroups of up to 10 dogs and mid-day outdoor walks followed by 30-minute workouts.

 - Must be willing to take on all dog breeds, sizes, and temperaments.